ichumbo/ichumbo/README.md

 > ## 👦🏽 About me

-I am currently a program in development, I am in an internship period and I am doing realization.
+I'm currently a programmer under construction, I'm in an internship period and I'm doing realization.

-I work in the area as Front-End and Back-end study to consolidate a Full-stack.
+I work in the area learning as Front-end and Back-end, in order to consolidate a Full-stack.

 ##